 Hofmann Arthritis Institute is Utah’s premier Precision Joint Replacement Center.
-With an earned reputation and over 25 years of experience, you can count on high-quality care from our Salt Lake orthopedic clinic led by Dr. Aaron Hofmann with specialist Dr. Jordan Schaeffer and their expertise in the reconstruction of the hip, knee, and shoulder.
-Dr. Zoe Adler helps provide comprehensive non-operative care for arthritic pain including the spine.
+With an earned reputation and over 25 years of experience, you can count on high-quality care from our Salt Lake orthopedic medical team led by Dr. Aaron Hofmann, specializing in the reconstruction of the hip, knee, and shoulder.

 As you age, joint pain can reach a point where everyday activities become difficult or impossible.
 Talking with a primary care physician is a good start, but it´s often wise to consult a joint specialist (or an orthopedic doctor for knee and hip pain) to learn about treatment options.
 You may have non-surgical, partial, or full joint replacement options depending on your diagnosis.